hafizbadrie/slasherrb/README.md

 ## TODO
 1. Add more test cases: international websites
 2. Anytime I want to slash a new site, I don't need to re initialize the object.
+3. Add gem dependencies (nokogiri)
-3. Better information for gem
+4. Better information for gem